 Two years later, after he was elected prime minister, Tony Abbott managed to “stop the boats.”
 The polls momentarily lifted, then resumed their grim trajectory.
 After a run of thirty bad Newspoll results, Abbott was replaced by Malcolm Turnbull, who not only persisted in treating offshore detainees harshly but also went on to give his zealous, high-profile immigration minister extra duties.
 Twenty-one more Newspolls later, there’s little to suggest that this has been a vote-winner either.

 Yet the myth refuses to die.
 The likely reason is that it meshes so well with the internal dynamics of the Coalition and the Labor Party.
-For the Coalition, it must feel like a rare, visceral link to a large group of voters who worry about immigration but are left cold by the Coalition’s views on a whole range of issues, from Medicare to industrial relations (including, as we’re likely to find out soon, same-sex marriage).
+For the Coalition, it must feel like a rare, visceral link to a large group of voters who worry about immigration but are left cold by the Coalition’s views on a whole range of issues, from Medicare to industrial relations (including, as we’re likely to find out soon, marriage equality).

 For Labor, the myth taps into two primal fears: that immigrants — any immigrants — pose a threat to Australian jobs and wages, and that John Howard was more in tune with middle Australia than it is.
 (He wasn’t; he was just very lucky in the timing of his prime ministership.)